vovapasko/dmc-front/techdoc.md

 - user.service
 	> CRUD for users, signup, confirm reset password, update profile etc

-So that's it, services do a lot of work in app based on Angular methodology.
+So that's it, services do a lot of work in an app based on Angular methodology.

 ### Store

 "Store is RxJS powered global state management for Angular applications, inspired by Redux.
-Store is a controlled state container designed to help write performant, consistent applications on top of Angular."
+The store is a controlled state container designed to help write performant, consistent applications on top of Angular."

-Lets see what is this and what it contains
+Let's see what is this and what it contains

 - actions
 	> actions its classes for determine which exactly thing you want to call